kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 25**
         1. ### **Hint**
+        Logging in to bandit26 from bandit25 should be fairly easy… The shell for user bandit26 is not `/bin/bash`, but something else.
+Find out what it is, how it works and how to break out of it.

         2. ### **Solution**
             - First ssh into the host server as the user `bandit25`